 This photograph is that of James Lane (1858-1906), founder of the Lane Community, wife Nancy T. Gasaway Lane (1861-1937) and children.
 Seated l-r: Roxie, Baby, James & Nancy.
 Standing: Ester, Rube, Harry, Roda & Annie.
 James Lane donated land for the first Lane School House which was built by Lane and Henry Hill.

 Thank you for stopping in, we hope you will browse around and learn a little bit about this small East Texas community.
 We wish to thank everyone who furnished information especially the Van Zandt County Historical Commission who gave permission for the use of their publication Van Zandt County, Texas, Pictorial History 1848-1994.
 We wish to further thank all of the wonderful people who gave of their time and shared their photos with the Historical Commission so that this publication could be made available to those who are interested in our history.
 There were so many photos to choose from, that I hardly knew where to begin and had a very difficult time deciding where to stop.
-Additions, corrections, comments, complaints and compliments concerning this page should be submitted to Betty Miller and Betty Phillips.
+Additions, corrections, comments, complaints and compliments concerning this page should be submitted to Betty Miller and Patsy Vinson.

 The founder of the Lane Community was James Lane.
 His daughter, Ester, married Walter Maxcy who was Rev. Herbert Goode's uncle.
 The history of the Lane Community is uniquely interwoven with the history of Rev. Goode's relatives.